GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ## Relations

-The image below shows the relevant relations between the Dutch and international CRSs.The transfornmation path between these CRs can be ambiguous and dependendt on the use case, espeocially for trasnformations between international and dymanic CRSs.
+The image below shows the relevant relations between the Dutch and international CRSs.
+The transformation path between these CRs can be ambiguous and dependent on the use case, especially for transformations between international and dynamic CRSs.
 NSGI has recommendations for the paths within the Netherlands.
-Defining these relations by making specific transformation rules within `proj.db` enables users to transform coordinates within the bounds of the European Netherlands, including the Exclusive Economic Zones in a more accurate and conistent way.
+Defining these relations by making specific transformation rules within `proj.db` enables users to transform coordinates within the bounds of the European Netherlands, including the Exclusive Economic Zones in a more accurate and consistent way.

 ![relations](https://raw.githubusercontent.com/GeodetischeInfrastructuur/transformations/main/supported-transformations-nsgi.drawio.svg)